-- 3.5a) relate respectfully with patients, faculty, and colleagues. - 3.5b) demonstrate empathy with patients, faculty and colleagues.
+- 3.5a) Relate respectfully with patients, faculty, and colleagues. - 3.5b) Demonstrate empathy with patients, faculty and colleagues.

-3.5c) demonstrate excellent interpersonal and communication skills.
+3.5c) Demonstrate excellent interpersonal and communication skills.

-- 3.5d) demonstrate confidence and trust. - 3.5e) demonstrate sensitivity to the feelings, needs and wishes of patients and their families. - 3.5f) demonstrate sensitivity to needs, feelings and wishes of the health care team members.
+- 3.5d) Demonstrate confidence and trust. - 3.5e) Demonstrate sensitivity to the feelings, needs and wishes of patients and their families. - 3.5f) Demonstrate sensitivity to needs, feelings and wishes of the health care team members.

-Objective #6: To set high standards for behavior for oneself and model them for one's peers
+Objective 6: To practice high standards for behavior for oneself and model them for one's peers